aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

         - package__vcs_repository,
         - package__copyright_top_level

-    Each subsequent line represents one element, i.e. can be any of the follwoing:
+    Each subsequent line represents one element, i.e. can be any of the following:

     .. hlist::
         :columns: 5